tedneward/Azgaarnoth/Classes/Warlock/Invocations.md

 You can expend the 9th-level use of your Mystic Arcanum to cast [awaken the dead](../../Magic/Spells/awaken-the-dead.md).

-STAR OF DARKNESS
-Prerequisite: 18th leveZ Fiend or Great Old One Patron You can expend the 9th-level use of your Mystic Arcanum to cast the new gravity well spell (pg.
-79>

 ### Deathly Chills
 When you deal cold damage to a creature using a warlock spell or feature, you ignore resistance to cold damage unless the creature also has resistance or immunity to necrotic damage, and you treat vulnerability to necrotic damage as vulnerability to both damage types.